 Responsibilities of Child Care Centre Boards

-Child Care Centre Boards must ensure that all individuals who work more than 65 hours per month at the child care centre have applied to the Ministry of Education for ECE Certification.
+Child Care Centre Boards must ensure that all individuals who work 65 hours or more per month at the child care centre have applied to the Ministry of Education for ECE Certification.

 Child Care Centre Boards must also make sure that: